2019 Intercontinental Cup: Syria, North Korea and Tajikistan confirmed as India's opponents | Goal.com

 2019 Intercontinental Cup: Syria, North Korea and Tajikistan confirmed as India's opponents

-India will lock horns with Syria, North Korea and Tajikistan in the four-nation 2019 Intercontinental Cup to be held later this year in July.
+India will lock horns with Syria, North Korea and Tajikistan in the four-nation 2019 Intercontinental Cup to be held later this year in July in Ahmedabad.

 The 2019 Intercontinental Cup will get underway on July 7 with the tournament drawing to a close on July 18.